Ion Vacuum (IVAC) Technologies, Corp.Ion Vacuum (IVAC) Technologies, Corp.

 Coatings – Overview and Comments on Properties

-The optimum temperature for our Physical Vapor Deposition (PVD) process depends on the material to be coated.
-For high speed steels this is 900 ºF -950 ºF (480 ºC -510 ºC), and for cobalt cemented tungsten carbide, 1100 ºF – 1300 ºF (600 ºC -700 ºC).
+The optimum temperature for our Physical Vapor Deposition (PVD) process depends on the specifics of the process and the material of the items to be coated.
+For typical high speed steel items this is somewhere between 900 ºF – 950 ºF (480 ºC – 510 ºC), and for cobalt and nickel cemented tungsten carbide, 1100 ºF – 1300 ºF (600 ºC – 700 ºC).
+There are some more temperature sensitive tools, such as circular saw blades under tension, which must be coated at a lower temperature.

 Also, properties derived in the laboratory are typically poor predictors of actual manufacturing performance of coated tools.
 Consequently, applications of a particular coating to new operations must be tested and optimized under production conditions on the shop floor.